 Preventing Militarization of Law Enforcement

-Following the deaths of George Floyd, Breonna Taylor, and countless other Black Americans, protests against police brutality and systemic racism have erupted throughout the United States.
+Following the deaths of George Floyd, Breonna Taylor, and countless other Black Americans, protests against police brutality and systemic racism have erupted throughout the United States in the summer of 2020.
 Though the vast majority (80%) have been peaceful, President Trump has publicly contemplated invoking the Insurrection Act of 1807 in order to deploy federal troops into American cities to quell protests.